jasminedevv/BlindSQLi/README.md

 Given a password length, tries substrings until it guesses the full password.

 ## My Process
-I used mocks and stubs to test the functionality of each function to avoid having to send the site a bajillion requests.
+I used mocks and stubs to test the functionality of each function to avoid sending the site anything before I know that my code works.
 I used pytest for this.
 Since the these tests contain hardcoded info about the target, they are not in this repo.

 ## Did it work?
 Yea!
 The script guessed the password in under a minute.
 Putting lowercase letters first in the try order would have made it go a lot faster.

 ## Did you get the job?
-Stay tuned.
+I did!!